zoet24/presidential-debate/testing.md

 - Some of the images used on tutorial.html were missing _alt_ tags.
 - It also flagged a lack of semantic elements on each page.
 As there is very little text, I felt justified in mainly using _divs_ throughout the site and didn't make any changes.
 ### Performance
 I used the Lighthouse tool on the Google Developer software to test the performance of my game.
-It flagged that the images throughout the site were quite large, so I reloaded them after compressing the files which improved my overall score.
+It flagged that the images throughout the site were quite large, so I reloaded them after compressing the files which improved my overall score to 93/100.

 ## Testing User Stories
 _**Site owner**_